vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - **Damon**: When Fireside is *Threatened*, retaliate with a hard move.
 They are also armed with a **handgun**.
 They have combat training: physical statuses they take are reduced by 1, while physical statuses they give are increased by 1.
 - **Luca**: When Fireside is *Convinced*, gain *second-thoughts-1*.
 Luca tries to talk it out whenever they can (remove up to two tiers of *alertness* statuses or give *distracted-2*).
 Social statuses they give and take are increased by 1.
 - **Joe**: When Fireside is *Convinced*, gain *second-thoughts-1*.
 Once per scene, give up a **clue** when asked before being stopped from saying anything else.
 Social statuses they take are increased by 1.
-- Call out a person (*targeted-1*).
 - Fire their handgun (*shot-in-the-dark-2* or *clean-shot-3*).
 - Throw a molotov (Burn a *firebomb* tag to *light-em-up-3 and create a *fire patch* tag).
 - Crowbars and fists (*bruised-2* or *subdue-2*).
 - Run like hell (*Deny Them Something They Want*).
 - Talk it out (*compromise-2* or *sympathy-2*).
 ---
-- Brandish a gun and make a threat.
+- Brandish a gun and aim.
-- Run at someone and yell.
+- Rush someone.
+- Call out a target.
 - Ezra pulls out a bottle from a bag.
 You hear a lighter click.
+- "Let's"
 - Reveal their nature: Ezra is desperate and tense.
 Damon is greedy and dangerous.
 Luca is rational and friendly.
 Joe is a klutz, but loyal.